-Woman with Rapidly Developing 123-Lb.
+Woman with Rapidly Developing 132-Lb.
 Ovarian Tumor Has it Removed in 5 Hour Surgery

-Over the course of just two months, a 38-year-old woman suddenly developed a 123-lb. tumor in her ovaries.
+Over the course of just two months, a 38-year-old woman suddenly developed a 132-lb. tumor in her ovaries.

 The Connecticut mom underwent surgery at Danbury Hospital in February to remove the painful, fast-growing tumor that had swelled to be three feet wide after going up an additional 10 lbs. each week.